2023-01-08

 • A serialization of the return value of the function.

-The Snoop File is saved in the source code tree, right next to the source code file of the test that generated it, and gets committed into the Source Code Repository / Version Control System along with the source code.
+As per Audit Testing, the Snoop File is saved in the source code tree, right next to the source code file of the test that generated it, and gets committed into the Source Code Repository / Version Control System along with the source code.
 For example, if we have `SuchAndSuchTest.java`, then after running the tests for the first time we will find a `SuchAndSuchTest.snoop` file right next to it.
 We can examine this file to ensure that the component-under-test interacted with the collaborator exactly as expected.

 As we continue developing our system, the modifications that we make to the code will sometimes have no effect on how collaborators interact with each other, and sometimes will cause the collaborators to start interacting differently.
 Thus, as we continue running our tests while developing our system, we will be observing the following:

-• When we make a revision in the production code or in the testing code, and as a result of this revision the interactions between the component-under-test and its collaborators is now even slightly different, we will not fail to take notice because our Version Control System will show the corresponding Snoop File as modified and in need of committing.
+• When we make a revision in the production code or in the testing code, and as a result of this revision the interactions between the component-under-test and its collaborators are now even slightly different, we will not fail to take notice because our Version Control System will show the corresponding Snoop File as modified and in need of committing.

 • By asking our Integrated Development Environment to show us a "diff" between the current snoop file and the unmodified version, we can see precisely what has changed without having to pore through the entire snoop file.